42-AI/bootcamp_data-engineering/day02/day02.md

 Amazon Web Services started in 2005 and it now delivers nearly 2000 services.
 Due to the large number of services and the maturity of AWS, it is a better option to start learning cloud computing.

-If you never heard about the Cloud before, do not worry!
-You will learn step by step what the Cloud is and how to use it.

 ## Helper

 * Your best friends for the day: **[AWS documentation](https://docs.aws.amazon.com/index.html)** and **[Terraform documentation](https://www.terraform.io/docs/index.html)**.